Close Encounters With the Mighty Brown Bears of Katmai from Our Private Small Ship

 Day 3: Homer / Katmai—Board Natural Habitat Ursus

-Take a floatplane (weather-contingent) from Homer to Katmai National Park to meet our private chartered ship, the Natural Habitat Ursus
+Take a float plane from Homer to Katmai National Park to meet our private chartered ship, the Natural Habitat Ursus

 .
 The plane pulls up right alongside, and we disembark to board the vessel that will be our floating home for the next several days.
 The Ursus